 1 Kings 18:24, “Then you call on the name of your god, and I will call on the name of the Lord.
 The god who answers by fire —he is God.”

-1 Kings 18 records one of his most intense confrontations with the prophets of Baal where Elijah challenged them to a show of power.
+In 1 Kings 18:16-46 the Bible records one of Elijah’s most intense confrontations with the prophets of Baal.
+God led Elijah to challenge them to a show of power.
 Elijah’s challenge was simple- whoever’s God could bring down fire from the sky wins.
 The prophets of Baal spent all day trying to get their god to answer them, but nothing happened.
 In their desperation they began cutting themselves and pouring out their own blood to prove their dedication, however, fire never came down.

-Elijah on the other hand mocked and ridiculed them in their foolish idolatry by saying things like, “Maybe your god is too busy to come now… or he might be sleeping!”
-However, this only made them slash themselves more and shout even louder.
-Despite all their efforts the prophets of Baal failed the challenge.
+Elijah, on the other hand, mocked and ridiculed them in their foolish idolatry by saying things like, “Maybe your god is too busy to come now or he might be sleeping!”
+Elijah’s mockery made them slash themselves more and shout even louder.
+But despite all their efforts the prophets of Baal failed the challenge.

 Are you willing to boldly confront and make a stand against the evil of your culture?

-- Ask God for boldness to speak the truth in love, Acts 4:29.
+- Ask God for boldness to speak the truth in love.

-- Prayerfully look for opportunities to confront the evil of your culture with the truth of God’s Word- urban violence, false religion, abortion, sex trafficking, injustice, and the like.
+- Prayerfully look for opportunities to confront the evil of your culture with the truth of God’s Word- urban violence, false religion, abortion, sex trafficking, injustice and the like (Acts 4:29).

-- Like Elijah, by faith, live a life of Holy Ghost boldness!
+- By faith, live a life of Holy Ghost boldness!

 Ezekiel 29:1-30:26, Hebrews 11:32-12:13, Psalm 112:1-10, & Proverbs 27:17.
 Click here to read online.